bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 By default, logging out from Bonita BPM Engine logs the user out of CAS.
 You can change this behavior by implementing your own Authentication Service.

+## Tenant administrator login

+The [Tenant administrator](tenant_admin_credentials.md) (also kwown as the _tenant technical user_) will always be able to log in whitout a CAS account.
+To log with the tenant administrator, use the standard Bonita Portal login page accessible on `http://<bundle host>:<port>/bonita/login.jsp`.

 ## Manage passwords

 When you are using CAS, the password for a user is managed in your CAS system.
 However, when you create a user in Bonita BPM Portal, specifying a password is mandatory.
 This password is ignored.